Mobile app

 3. There is also little information or background about the members except the title of NYU students if members do not reveal in their messages.

-Solution 2.1: Y Combinator(YC) Co-founder Matching service is not user-friendly as it requires users to fill out a significant amount of information for their profiles.
+1. Y Combinator(YC): YC Co-founder Matching service is not user-friendly as it requires users to fill out a significant amount of information for their profiles.

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.